Search

 What is a befriender?

-Befrienders are volunteers who come from all walks of life with a desire to make a difference to people at a very poignant time in their lives.
-They undergo a comprehensive training programme delivered by the hospice, and have received checks from the Disclosure and Barring Service.
+St Catherine’s Befrienders are volunteers who come from all walks of life with a desire to make a difference to people at a very poignant time in their lives.
+They undergo a comprehensive training programme delivered by the hospice, and have received checks from the Disclosure and Barring Service (DBS).

-The befriender visits their befriendee in their home at prearranged times.
-Visits can involve conversation, games, outings or simply being there for those who are living alone or when their carer is out.
+The befriender visits their befriendee in their home at pre-arranged times.
+Visits can involve conversation, activities, outings or simply being there for those who are living alone or when their carer is out.
 All of our befrienders have access to support and supervision to ensure they feel confident and capable in their roles, and get the most out of this rewarding position.

-If you or a loved one could benefit from our befriending service, please contact our Support Team: 01772 629171 / supportteam@stcatherines.co.uk.
+If you or a loved one could benefit from our Befriending Service, please contact our Support Team by calling 01772 629171 or emailing supportteam@stcatherines.co.uk

 • image/svg+xml